Paris Hilton: Personal life

 Throughout Hilton's adulthood, numerous aspects of her personal life—particularly, her uninhibited and extravagant jet set lifestyle, her extensive list of friendships, relationships and romantic associations with other high-profile figures, heavy partying, and reported instances of inappropriate behavior—have drawn a large amount of media attention and public disapproval.

 Hilton is known for her love of small dogs, and has had a female Chihuahua named Tinkerbell among many other pets.
 Hilton was frequently seen carrying Tinkerbell (dubbed an "accessory dog") at social events and functions, and in all five seasons of television reality show The Simple Life.
 In April 2015, it was reported that Tinkerbell had died at age 14.
 In one of her properties, Hilton had a 300-square-foot house with air conditioning, heating, and designer furniture built for her pets at an estimated cost of US$325,000.

-Hilton resides in Beverly Hills, and owns a house in Mulholland Estates, an oceanfront property in Malibu, as well as a penthouse in Manhattan.
-On January 8, 2025, Hilton reported her home in Malibu had been destroyed by the Palisades Fire.
+Hilton resides in Beverly Park, and owns a house in Mulholland Estates, and a penthouse in Manhattan.
+Her oceanfront property in Malibu was destroyed by the Palisades Fire in January 2025.